 Feature article exploring the vast differences between flushing dog culture and pointing culture by Adam Regier coming to Project Upland Magazine.

 How Much Passion – The Minnesota Sharp-tailed Grouse Society is an organization with a few hundred passionate members.
-In this film, we take a hard hunt on snow-covered brushlands with some of its members as they explore this iconic bird’s past and future.
+In this film, we take a hard hunt on snow-covered brushlands with some of its members as they explore this iconic bird’s past and the sharptails future.
 This film is presented by Federal Ammunition and Visit Thief River Falls.